Review | Amazon’s new health band is the most invasive tech we’ve ever tested

 You also have to trust Amazon’s AI to accurately estimate other body measures, starting with a near-nude total body scan.
 The health baseline used by most doctors is body mass index, or BMI, a score based on height and weight.
 Amazon says a better measure is body fat percentage, which it calculates by asking you to stand in front of your phone’s camera in your skivvies for a 360-degree photo shoot and then sending the shots to Amazon’s cloud for analysis.

 Evaluating the accuracy of Amazon’s fat measurement is difficult without a doctor or dietitian.
-One home device that calculates fat by sending a light current through your feet, the Withings Body+ scale, reported Geoffrey’s body fat was five percentage points lower than Halo.
+One home device that calculates fat by sending a light current through your feet, the Withings Body+ scale, reported Geoffrey’s body fat was five percentage points lower than Halo’s reading.
 Heather’s fat estimate was nearly identical on the Withings scale and Halo.
 (We’re not going to tell you exactly how out of shape it thinks we are.)
 Amazon claims its AI is more accurate than the technology in smart scales, though it has not been cleared by the Food and Drug Administration.

 The Halo’s voice tone analysis is questionable on a whole other level.
 You train the device to recognize your voice by reading sample phrases, and then it listens out constantly for moments in conversation that go beyond your neutral tone.
 (There is a button you can press to temporarily turn off the microphone.)
 The Halo plots these moments as positive vs. negative and high vs. low energy, and then applies more nuanced descriptors to them — for example, a voice that registers as negative and low energy might be classified as “discouraged.”
 You can review a dozen, or more, of these per day in the Halo app.